ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_5_Patch_Notes.md

     -   Compile Option
     -   Error Code

-### BUG-50840<a name=bug-50840></a> Fixed an error where pages were not allocated internally when a checkpoint image file was added during MEDIA RECOVERY.
+### BUG-50840<a name=bug-50840></a> Fix an error where pages were not allocated internally when a checkpoint image file was added during MEDIA RECOVERY.

 -   **module** : sm